 Power outages are usually the result of extreme weather events such as high winds, lightning strikes, or ice buildup that causes overhead power lines to break.
 For the preparedness-minded among us, these infrequent but often disastrous blackouts are reason enough to make backup emergency power supply plans for our homes.
-Following the December 3 gunfire attack on two power substations in Moore County, North Carolina—which knocked out power to more than 40,000 residents—Americans might now be asking themselves how reliable our electrical grid is.

 Though local utility crews work tirelessly to restore service outages, in heavily hit areas it can sometimes be days before the electricity is back on.
 Preparing for extreme weather—and now, possible domestic terrorism—are reasons enough why every household should have a portable generator at the ready to run appliances, heating, and air when the power goes out.
 For some households, including those with medical needs or transportation limitations, a portable generator is an absolute necessity.
 Here’s why.

 Portable generators provide power to tools and appliances when you need supplemental electricity.
 They run on gasoline, diesel, or propane and are typically equipped with at least two electrical outlets.
 Because their combustion engines emit fumes, portable generators should only be used outdoors and at a safe distance from living spaces, although extension cords can be used to carry the power indoors.

 1. Without one, you could lose your perishable food supply.

 If your fridge is fully stocked, you could lose hundreds of dollars worth of refrigerated and frozen items if the power stays out more than a few hours.
 The USDA recommends throwing out perishable foods just 4 hours after a refrigerator loses power.
 If, however, you can connect the fridge to a portable generator, you won’t have to worry about the expense of restocking.